 (This style is referred to as Specification By Example – where the emphasis is that it provides the specification before something is built).

 Brad goes off to see if there are any edge cases that the examples don’t cover.
 Ian and Tonia pair off to turn the examples into Executable Specifications (i.e. acceptance tests) in Fitnesse.
 Doug starts to take a crack at the GUI, seeing what parts he will need to assemble.
 Once the initial tests are written Ian tries build the business logic to support the examples.

 A few days later when Ian and Doug think they’ve completed the Story and it meets the examples, they show it to Tonia.
 Once she sees that satisfies the test cases she spends a while doing some exploratory testing – seeing how the application behaves when a real User plays with it.
-Satisfied, she calls Sue over for additional feedback.
-Sue is delighted with the behavior but asks for a few changes to the layout.
+Satisfied, she calls Paula over for additional feedback.
+Paula is delighted with the behavior but asks for a few changes to the layout.
 Once those are made she agrees the Story will be complete.